mjordan/islandora_workbench_docs/docs/drupal_and_workbench.md

 REST is the protocol that Workbench uses to interact with Drupal.
 However, as a user of Workbench, you don't need to know anything about REST - it's Workbench's job to shield you from all that complexity.

-The only exception is that sometimes, if things go wrong, Workbench will include in its log file some details about the particular REST request that didn't work (such as HTTP response codes and raw JSON).
-Again, you don't need to know how Workbench interacts with Drupal via REST.
-But, if Workbench fails to add your content to Islandora, and you [reach out for help](/islandora_workbench_docs/troubleshooting/) figuring out why, you might be asked to provide your Workbench log file to aid in troubleshooting.
+However, if things go wrong, Workbench will include in its log file some details about the particular REST request that didn't work (such as HTTP response codes and raw JSON).
+If you [reach out for help](/islandora_workbench_docs/troubleshooting/), you might be asked to provide your Workbench log file to aid in troubleshooting.
+It's normal to see the raw data used in REST communication between Workbench and Drupal in the log.